UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 <details><summary style="font-size: 20px">Provider Block Option</summary>

-[Provider Block Option](#example-of-provider-block) - you can create your **Terraform plan** by putting everything in one `main.tf` file, which then contains your Provider and variables' settings explicitly in said plan.
+[Provider Block Option](#example-of-provider-block) - you can create your **Terraform plan** by putting everything in one `main.tf` file, which then contains your Provider and variables settings explicitly in said plan.

 ### Example of Provider Block:
 #### `main.tf`